aaronfagan/docker-ddns-r53/README.md

 - Your IAM user secret.

 **`AWS_DEFAULT_REGION`**
-- The AWS region your Route 53 hosted zone is in.
+- The AWS region your Amazon Route 53 hosted zone is in.

 **`CRON`**
 - **Default:** `0 * * * *` (Every hour)
 - Standard cron format.
 How often to run the DNS update check.

 **`R53_ZONE`**
-- The ID of the target hosted zone in Route 53.
+- The ID of the target hosted zone in Amazon Route 53.

 **`R53_DOMAINS`**
 - The target domain name(s) to update.